 Website | Neighborhood: Tongin | Address: 16 Sajik-ro 12-gil, Jongno District, Seoul, South Korea

 Cobbler is set inside a restored hanok, renovated by owner and head bartender Robin Yoo, one of the most respected figures in Seoul’s cocktail scene.
-The space has wooden beams, soft lighting, and a long bar counter, home to the most coveted seats in the house, where you can watch the magic happen.
+The space has wooden beams, soft lighting, and a long bar counter that’s home to the most coveted seats in the house, where you can watch the magic happen up close.

 cobbler bar seoul

-There’s no menu.
-Instead, you tell the bartender what you’re in the mood for, whether it’s a flavor, a feeling, or a spirit you love, and they build a drink around it.
-If you are hungry, you are in luck: a warm fruit cobbler arrives as soon as you sit down.
+Here’s the fun part: there’s no menu.
+Instead, you tell the bartender what you’re in the mood for, whether it’s a flavor, a feeling, or a spirit you love, and a drink gets built around it.
+If you’re hungry, even better: a warm fruit cobbler arrives the moment you sit down, which is the kind of welcome I wish I got everywhere.

 cobbler bar seoul

-The bar doesn’t take reservations, so the wait can be long, but it is absolutely worth it.
+The bar doesn’t take reservations, so the wait can be long.
+Worth it, though.
+Completely.

 cobbler bar seoul